hanapiko/netfix/README.md

 source venv/bin/activate
 ```

-5. Desactivate the virtual environment
+5. Deactivate the virtual environment

 - On macOS and Linux: